Counting Hyperbolic Components: Type IV components

+The general strategy to compute $\eta_{\rm IV} (n,m)$ involves two main steps.
+The first one consists of computing the degrees of the curves $\overline{\cX_n}$ and $\overline{\cY_m}$ introduced above, in Section~\ref{ss:curves}.
+Then we apply Bezout's Theorem to obtain the total number of intersections of these curves.
+Since we are only interested in intersections which are relevant to our count (that is, those in $\cR$), the second main step is to compute the number of intersections at ``infinity'' and subtract them from the total number of intersections.
+Both steps involve translating dynamical information into algebraic information about intersections.
+While in the first step, the main ingredients come from results summarised in Section~\ref{sec:preliminaries} about transversal intersections, in the second step, Stimson's results (Theorem~\ref{3.4}) about how certain dynamical systems are organised close to infinity in parameter space, will play a key role.

-The proof of Theorem~\ref{1.1} relies on rewriting the formula as follows:
+Complementary to the main ideas described in the previous paragraph, the proof of Theorem~\ref{1.1} involves rewriting the formula as follows:

 The first two lines add up to the size of $\cX_n \cap \cY_m$, for $n \geq 3, m \geq 1$.
 That is, the total number of type II and IV components with an attracting cycle of period $\geq 3$ dividing $n$ and an attracting cycle of period dividing $m$ (maybe the same cycle).
-In order to compute the size of $\cX_n \cap \cY_m$ we will apply Bezout's Theorem.
-The first line is the product of the degrees of $\overline{\cX_n}$ and $\overline{\cY_m}$ (see Subsection~\ref{2.2}) and the second line is their intersection number outside $\cR$ (see Sections~\ref{3.1} and~\ref{3.2}).
+The first line is the product of the degrees of the curves $\overline{\cX_n}$ and $\overline{\cY_m}$ (see Subsection~\ref{2.2}) and the second line is their intersection number outside $\cR$ (see Sections~\ref{3.1} and~\ref{3.2}).

 The third and fourth line cancel out.
 However, the third line is $- (1/2) \phi(2) \nu_2(n) \nu_2 (m)$ so that we may insert this number in the sum of the second line of (\ref{1.1.1}).